 - Data reference date: Stated in each episode.
 Real estate prices fluctuate quarterly — always check the linked sources for the latest figures.

 The ward where the Imperial Palace sits.
 The ward that contains Ginza and Nihonbashi.
 The ward of Roppongi and Azabu.
 These three wards are Tokyo’s most expensive, most iconic, and most in-demand among foreign investors.
-I’ll walk through why per-tsubo prices here are two to three times those of other wards, what the variance looks like within each ward by station, and how to think about long-term hold versus yield play.
-Publishing next week.
+Why per-tsubo prices here are two to three times those of other wards, what the variance looks like within each ward by station, and how to think about long-term hold versus yield play — all covered.